"Moving in the Dark"

 "Sorry and Lonely"

 "That was different, right?"
-Cora heard Scott say from the kitchen.
+Cora heart Scott say from the kitchen.
 She was sitting on the stairs, listening to Scott talk to Derek in the other room about the meeting with the twins.
-Since it seemed that no one around here knew anything about cooking, Scott was taking one pizza out of the oven and putting another one in.
-It was one of those rare moments that Cora found herself wishing that Stilinski was around.
+Since it seemed no one around here knew anything about cooking, Scott was taking one pizza out of the oven and putting another in.
+It was one of those rare moments when Cora found herself wishing Stilinski was around.
 That boy could cook.

 "Which part?"
 Derek replied.